The hydrogen isotopes have, respectively, mass numbers of one, two, and three, and therefore 1H, 2H, and 3H are their nuclear symbols.

 There are the following applications of deuterium such as;

-Tritium comprises 1 proton and 2 neutrons in its nucleus and due to the synergy of cosmic rays with atmospheric gases, small traces of hydrogen 3 or tritium occur in nature.
+Tritium comprises 1 proton and two neutrons in its nucleus, and due to the synergy of cosmic rays with atmospheric gases, tiny traces of hydrogen three or tritium occur in nature.

 Applications of Tritium:

 There are the following applications of tritium such as;

 - Boosting and tritium in hydrogen bomb secondaries.

 - Used as an oceanic transient tracer.

 Hydrogen-4 contains 1 proton and three neutrons in its nucleus, and these are highly unstable hydrogen isotopes.
 However, with fast-moving deuterium nuclei, it is incorporated in laboratories bombarding tritium, and 4.02781 ± 0.00011 is the atomic mass of this isotope.

 It consists of 1 proton and four neutrons in its nucleus, and these are highly unstable hydrogen isotopes.
 By bombarding tritium with fast-moving tritium nuclei, it has been incorporated in the laboratory.

 Hydrogen-6 has a half-life of 290 yoctoseconds, and through triple neutron emission into hydrogen-3, it decays.